 Another reason someone might choose a pocket listing is to get an idea of how much buyers are willing to pay for the home.
 If you start out on the MLS with an asking price that’s too high, you might be forced to reduce it — and that becomes public record.

 A property that sits on the market gathering dust can be a red flag for buyers, who might wonder if there is something wrong with it.
 By keeping it as a pocket listing, you can avoid giving potential buyers the impression that no one is willing to pay the price you’re asking.
 “This way, sellers can test the market without really setting a final price and not have to open their home for every stranger on the MLS who wants to see it,” Goetzinger says.

 As with any decision related to selling your home, it’s important to consider both the benefits and drawbacks of a pocket listing.

 - Provides privacy for both parties in the transaction

-- Allows for an uncomplicated sale if you have someone ready to buy
+- Allows for a smooth sale if you have a buyer already lined up

-- Can give you a better idea of a reasonable asking price to include on your MLS listing later
+- Can give you a better idea of a reasonable price, avoiding the possible need to lower your asking price later

 - Limits competition and bidding wars between potential buyers, which might cause you to make less money on the sale.
 “You could be leaving substantial money on the table by not doing a traditional listing,” Goetzinger says.